dhewm/dhewm3/Configuration.md

 - `r_useCarmacksReverse` Use Z-Fail ("Carmack's Reverse") when rendering shadows (default `1`)
 - `r_useStencilOpSeparate` Use glStencilOpSeparate() (if available) when rendering shadow (default `1`)
 - `r_scaleMenusTo43` Render full-screen menus in 4:3 by adding black bars on the left/right if necessary (default `1`)
+- `r_glDebugContext` Enable OpenGL debug context and printing warnings/errors from the graphics driver.
+  Changing that CVar requires a `vid_restart` (or set it as startup argument)

 - `s_alReverbGain` reduce strength of OpenAL (EAX-like) EFX reverb effects, `0.0` - `1.0` (default `0.5`)
 - `s_alHRTF` Enable [HRTF](https://en.wikipedia.org/w/index.php?title=Head-related_transfer_function)